Saikiranr27/Saikiranr27/README.md

 hey  hi, I’m @Saikiranr27
- I’m interested in cricket.
+ I’m interested in t20 cricket.
- I’m currently learning azure.
+ I’m currently learning azure dev.

 <!---
 Saikiranr27/Saikiranr27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.